Priyanshu88/Pan-Card-Tampering-Detection/README.md

   <p>

 An image processing tampering detection model using OpenCV to detect whether the given id is valid or not.
 For this project, the Parmanent Account Number has been taken but it can be used in different organizations for the verification of their ids.

-The aim of this project is to build and compare the performance of different machine learning models - K-Nearest Neighbors, Logistic Regression, Decision Tree, Random Forest, Support Vector Machine - to accurately predict the presence of diabetes in patients.
+The aim of this project is to utilize the computer vision applications in the fake identity detection.
   </p>